eQualityTime/projectreal/influencers.markdown

 > ‘For me, I don’t really look at news that much either.
 But like, especially when I'm scrolling on social media, like, I tend to kind of look at things, especially Instagram, because I'm like, Oh, I wish I could take photos as perfect as that.
 And then I'm like, wait, but that isn't real though.’

+# Thank you!
+This project was co-funded by, and would not have been possible without the ESRC Impact Acceleration Account (ESRC IAA) and the Global Knowledge Exchange Fund (GKEF).